Line No. 4

 receiver by a combination of electrical current flowing through the

-electric dipole, consisting of the elevated capacitance, the helical
+electric dipole source, consisting of an elevated isotropic capacitance,

 structure is not